joembedded/JesFs/README.md

 - No physical access needed!
 - Works seamlessly with **JesFsBoot** secure bootloader (only 8kB!)

-### 📝 Configuration & Language Files
+### Configuration & Language Files

 Change device behavior without recompiling:
 - Store settings, calibration data, language files
 - Update graphics, sounds, or any resource
 - Make changes in the field – easy!

-###  🎯 A real World JesFs Integration - Guide Based on an nRF52 Project "LTX Logger"
+###  A real World JesFs Integration - Guide Based on an nRF52 Project "LTX Logger"

 ![LTX Type1500 - An example logger with LTE-M/-NB and SDI-12 sensor bus](Documentation/intent1500.jpg)

 *LTX Type1500 - An example logger with BLE, LTE-M/-NB and SDI-12 sensor bus.
 Also available with: LoRaWAN, LTE cat-1, LTE450 (Critical Infrastructure), NTN (Non-terrestrial networks)*

-Read the full story [📰 How JesFs is used on LTX Type1500](Documentation/Use_JesFs_en.md)
+Read the full story [How JesFs is used on LTX Type1500](Documentation/Use_JesFs_en.md)

 ---